Medical payments coverage definition

 What is medical payments to others coverage?

-Medical payments to others coverage is a type of liability coverage included in every standard home insurance policy.
-Also called Coverage F, medical payments coverage pays for inexpensive medical bills when a guest is injured on your property (or off your property in some cases).
+Medical payments coverage is a type of liability coverage that's included on standard home insurance policies.
+Also called Coverage F, this coverage helps pay for minor medical bills when a guest is injured on your property.
+In some cases, it will cover injuries off of your property as well.

-Medical payments to others pays for “necessary” medical expenses that occur within three years from the date of the incident, according to the Insurance Services Office (ISO).
+Medical payments to others coverage helps pay for “necessary” medical expenses that occur within three years from the date of the incident, according to the Insurance Services Office (ISO).
 [1]

 • Health insurance deductibles and copays